Ariane08/Ariane08.github.io/_posts/2016-6-12-Hello-World.md

 Currently I will say that I am doing okay in the class and I am not falling behind.
 This is because I study at least for 2hours everyday.
 I would have loved to put in more time but I am taking two other summer classes in addition to cs 373.
 I am taking computer security and I am doing an independent research(cs 370) with Professor Gouda.
 I hope my grades continue to be good in this class.

-What I do next week :
+What I will do next week :

 Next week I will finish up with Project 1 and go to the lab session on monday to ask for clarifications on the project.
 I will also read the assigned chapters since some quiz questions come from there.